Tests put Galaxy Note 8 at the top of the smartphone display heap

 An interesting thing to think about given the surpassing excellence of the Note 8 display is whether others — particularly Apple — can challenge them.
 If the iPhone is indeed going to go to OLED soon, it likely wouldn’t be able to claim anything but playing catch-up, though Apple has been spinning its catch-up moves pretty well over the last few years.
 But although its IPS LCDs are counted among the best in the world, it’s going to be a stretch for them to say they’re superior to the competition.

-Right now, however, the main problem is there just aren’t enough of the high-quality OLED units to supply everyone who wants them now, let alone Apple.
+Right now, however, the main problem is there just aren’t enough of the high-quality OLED units to supply everyone who wants them, let alone Apple.
 So it’s a bit of a moot point for the present.
 2018, however, may be a very interesting one for the display market.Featured Image: Darrell Etherington

 0